 UNMC and The Department of Psychiatry believe we are better together.
 Therefore, diversity, equity, and inclusion are ingrained in the practices of the Psychiatry Department.

-Adult Psychiatrist Sheritta Strong, MD, serves as UNMC Director of Inclusion.
+Adult Psychiatrist Sheritta Strong, MD, serves as UNMC Assistant Vice Chancellor of Inclusion.
 In her role, she is the faculty advisor and mentors to Graduates and Professionals Representing Achievement, Diversity and Service, a peer-mentoring group; a founding member of I-AM-HOME, the Interdisciplinary Association of Minority Health Professionals of the Omaha Metropolitan Area; and past faculty board chair and psychiatry director of SHARING, the UNMC student-run free clinics.
 Dr. Strong also provides psychiatric care at the Charles Drew Health Center.

 The Psychiatry Department has a DEI (Diversity, Equity, Inclusion) committee.
 Ali DeLizza, PhD, and Laura Schutte-Lundy, LIMHP, LADC, co-chair the committee, which meets every month.
 When the committee was created, more than fifty staff members volunteered.